 Tech Blog/Drafts, we will automatically convert that to

 Tech_Blog/Drafts, which also becomes

-Then you can browse through your note hierarchy to see all notes with the tag:
+You can browse through your note hierarchy to see all notes with a certain tag:

 You can also reference notes that match your hierarchy by using Quick Open: